Maureen-1998DEV/Awards_app/README.md

 ### Contact Information
 ougomaureen051@gmail.com
 ## Description
-Instagram_clone is my second project in django that is similarliy as instagram website application
+Award_app is my third project in django that enables a User to post thier projects so as to be rewarded.

 ## Features
 - The home page allows user to login,create an Account  or activate the previous account: